First measurements of the branching fractions for the decay modes $\Xi_c^{0} \to \Lambda \eta$ and $\Xi_c^0 \to \Lambda \eta'$ and search for the decay $\Xi_c^{0} \to \Lambda \pi^0$ using Belle and Belle II data: Systematic uncertainties

-Photon reconstruction uncertainties are obtained from radiative Bhabha and muon-pair control samples at Belle and Belle~II, respectively.
-Notably, uncertainties in photon reconstruction are already accounted for within the $\pi^0$ reconstruction uncertainties.
+Photon reconstruction uncertainties are obtained from radiative Bhabha and muon-pair control samples at Belle and Belle~II, respectively. {Belle adopts a conservative, fixed uncertainty of 2\% per photon.
+In contrast, Belle II provides momentum- and angle-dependent corrections and uncertainties for the photons.} Notably, uncertainties in photon reconstruction are already accounted for within the $\pi^0$ reconstruction uncertainties.

-Using $\eta \to \gamma \gamma$ as a control sample, the systematic uncertainty associated with the $\pi^0$ veto is evaluated from the difference between data and MC veto efficiencies.
+{The uncertainty associated with the $\pi^0$ veto, which relies on two photons, is expected to be smaller for Belle~II due to its more accurate simulation in MC samples.
+This is confirmed using the control channel $\eta \to \gamma\gamma$, from which we obtain $\pi^0$ veto uncertainties to be $2.23\%$ ($1.02\%$) for $\Xi_c^0 \to \Lambda\eta$ decay and $0.71\%$ ($0.34\%$) for $\Xi_c^0 \to \Lambda\eta'$ decay in Belle (Belle~II), consistent with the better consistency between the MC simulation and data at Belle~II.}

 To quantify the impact arising from the differences in the $\Lambda$ momentum distributions between the {normalization} mode and each signal mode, we reweight the $\Lambda$ momentum distribution of {the normalization} mode so that it matches that of the corresponding signal mode. {The relative deviations of reweighted results from nominal branching ratio are assigned as the systematic uncertainties associated with the difference of $\Lambda$ momentum distribution between the signal channels and normalization mode.}